People often struggle unnecessarily with drug or alcohol addiction because of the harmful myths perpetuated by society.

 There is no “one size fits all” substance abuse recovery plan.
 It is a process that must be tailored to each individual’s experiences, medical history, and circumstance.

-As this journey is one that should include outside help, it is important to find a treatment center that specializes in areas that are specific to you, for example: the Aviary’s Collegiate & Young Adult Residential Treatment.
+As this journey is one that should include outside help, it is important to find a treatment center that specializes in areas that are specific to you.

 While detoxification will need to be a part of any recovery plan, it can be implemented in different ways, at different degrees or rates, and in combination with a variety of other practices and approaches like meditation, cognitive therapy, exercise, art therapy, etc.